deeagirl1/musefy-s6-frontnend/README.md

-# Musefy - Semester 6 Individual Project
+# Musefy Frontend - Semester 6 Individual Project
 This is a music streaming platform that provides features similar to Spotify.
 It is built using microservices architecture with SpringBoot and React.

 # Purpose